lethargilistic/blog/0011-an-americans-thoughts-on-the-100th-armistice-day.md

 cultural memory fixates on the "great" acts of war we committed.
 Lost in this glory-seeking revisionism is the scale of destruction in the months between those select moments.
 Millions die in those gaps, but they're just numbers.
-Instead, we selectively revere the terrible things done to us without any self-awareness of the similarities, and neglect the rest.
+Instead, we selectively recall the terrible things done to us without any self-awareness of the similarities to what we do to them, and neglect the rest.

 It's a shame that I have to turn to World War II for the analogy, but we remember Pearl Harbor and dropping the bomb on Hiroshima in keen detail, less